deangaddie/LegoControl/README.md

 # LegoControl
 Control Lego motorised devices by Bluetooth in the browser

-This will use the browser Bluetooth to control connected Lego devices.

-The front end for the user will be a Blazor app which runs entirely locally on the users browser.
+Uses the Web Bluetooth API to control connected Lego devices.
+The app is a Blazor WebAssembly app that runs entirely locally in the user's browser — no backend server.

-The app will store settings and used connections/sets/setups in the browser data.
-There will be an option for the user export the data to a JSON file, and then import into another browser.
+Settings, devices, and configurations are stored in browser storage.
+Data can be exported to a JSON file and imported into another browser.

+The app is a PWA — it can be installed from the browser and works offline.

+## Features

+- **Touch controls** — dual on-screen joysticks for throttle and steering (touch-capable devices)
+- **Keyboard controls** — customisable key bindings (arrow keys by default)
+- **Gamepad / controller support** — configurable axis mapping, dead zone, and inversion
+- **Visual programming** — Blockly-based editor with Lego-specific blocks (drive, steer, stop, wait, loops, conditions, variables)
+- **Data portability** — JSON export/import for moving configs between browsers

 ## Solution Structure